sefn/terminai/README.md

 * Ollama (with any model installed, e.g. gpt-oss or gemma3, etc.)
 * Deno (for running glow with streaming)
 * glow (for markdown formatting output)
+* gum (allowing multi-line input in the prompt, or using your favorite text editor to prompt)
 * wofi, or kdialog or rofi (for the dialog prompt. wofi is default, you can modify a single line (PROMPT variable) in `ask_llm.sh` with your dialog tool of choice)
 * a terminal of your choice (for the output. kde-ptyxis is default, but you can modify a single line (the last one) in `ask_llm.sh` with your terminal of choice)
 * stdbuf (for streaming)